Table of Contents

 Types of Plate Boundaries

-• Divergent Boundaries – Where plates move apart, new oceanic crust is created through seafloor spreading.
-This process forms mid-ocean ridges and volcanic islands (e.g., Iceland).
-The opening of ocean basins changes ocean circulation patterns and can alter global heat distribution.
+- Divergent Boundaries – At these boundaries, tectonic plates move apart, creating new oceanic crust through seafloor spreading.
+This process forms mid-ocean ridges, such as the Mid-Atlantic Ridge, and volcanic islands like Iceland.
+The growth of ocean basins changes the shape and depth of the oceans, which in turn affects major ocean currents and global heat distribution, influencing climate patterns worldwide.

 Impact on Climate Through Mountain Building